<img alt="" src="https://secure.office-insightdetails.com/788612.png" style="display:none;">

 Furthermore, many organizations likely already have software composition analysis tools (Black Duck, Mend, NexusIQ, etc.) within their pipelines which can generate SBOMs, and simply need to enable the feature and determine a method for appropriate distribution to partners and QSAs.

-To learn more about PCI 4.0 transition requirements and implementation, view our comprehensive PCI 4.0 transition plan now or reach out to our team for more information.
+To learn more about PCI 4.0 transition requirements and implementation and what you need to complete by March 2025, view our comprehensive PCI 4.0 transition plan now or reach out to our team for more information.

 References: